 The Primary Contractor and its BH-MCO must agree to submit Encounter and Alternative Payment Arrangement data electronically to the Department through PROMISe using the FTP.
+Data file content must conform to the requirements specified in the HIPAA Implementation Guides and PROMISe Companion Guides and the Aggregate Encounter and Complaint and Grievance Reporting Manuals.

-c.
+d.
 Timing of Data Submittal

-An encounter must be submitted and pass PROMISe edits within 90 days following the date the BH-MCO paid/adjudicated the Provider's claim or encounter.
+An encounter must be submitted and pass PROMISe edits on or before the last calendar day of the third month after the Primary Contractor paid/adjudicated the encounter.